MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.

-BU contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
+BMarketing contributors in Customer Insights should be given the *Marketing Professional (BU level)* role in Dataverse to govern their access to data from Customer Journey Orchestration.
 When they go to CJO they will only have access to customer profiles and segments that belong to their business unit.

 ### Current limitations
 * A customer profile cannot be owned by more than one business unit.
 At the cost of a higher profile count, an additional global instance can be used if customers have business with more than one business unit and it is imperative to unify across business units.